How to Watch Team USA in 2023 World Baseball Classic Title Game

-How to watch Team USA in World Baseball Classic title game originally appeared on NBC Sports Chicago
+How to watch Team USA in World Baseball Classic title game originally appeared on NBC Sports Philadelphia

 It all comes down to Tuesday night.